areybap/areybap-sign-language-recognition-android-application/README.md

 an android application that detects, detects basic ASL alphabets, detects sign language from live camera feed. gives by annotating...

-Extract and install the apk, open the .zip to download source code
+Extract and install the apk, open the android to download source code, project to see machine learning implementation